logos-maker/ikiGUI/README.md

 - Convenient for debuging, printing text and numbers directly on the plugin GUI.
 - Uses 32bit pixels (24bit color and 8bit alpha channel).
 - Optimized to be easy to learn and use.
-- To be able to write incredibly fast plugins where it actually counts.
+- To be able to write incredibly fast loading plugins.
 - Faster learing curve as C is many times easier language to learn than C++
 - Faster deep knowledge to improve code base and do innovations by your own.
 Example code for using it can be found here... https://github.com/logos-maker/VST2